Sanarazaaa/Sana/README.md

 # 💫 About Me:

-👩‍🔬 Biomedical Engineer passionate about coding and technical writing.
+👩‍🔬 Biomedical Engineer passionate about coding and technical writing.<br>
-🖥️ Skilled in Python, SPSS, Google Colab, GitHub, and more.
+🖥️ Skilled in Python, SPSS, Google Colab, GitHub, and more.<br>
-🧠 Focused on integrating biomedical technology with software development to solve real-world problems.
+🧠 Focused on integrating biomedical technology with software development to solve real-world problems.<br>
-🔬 Interested in advanced research in biomedical data analysis and healthcare technology.
+🔬 Interested in advanced research in biomedical data analysis and healthcare technology.<br>